-Implemented In Process Not Implemented Closed The department has The department is in The department has Our recommendation implemented our recommendation.
-No follow-up necessary. the process of implementing our recommendation.
-Follow-up recommended. taken no action to implement our recommendation.
-Follow-up recommended. is no longer applicable.
+Implemented In Process Not Implemented Closed The department has implemented our recommendation.
 No follow-up necessary.
+The department is in the process of implementing our recommendation.
+Follow-up The department has taken no action to implement our recommendation.
+Follow-up Our recommendation is no longer applicable.
+No follow-up necessary. recommended. recommended.